 - When a person refers to the future, the clinician is in a strong position to pose a ‘linking’ question, which demonstrates active listening but also steers the conversation to difficult topics.
 By then providing information in a measured way with pauses or silence to allow information to be digested or questions asked, the gravity of the discussion is conveyed in what is perceived a sensitive manner.
 Finally, some clinicians preferred to end conversations on a hopeful or positive note, which while helps with fostering a stronger relationship with the clinician, can detract from all that has been discussed.

 In summary, there is evidence that communication training for health care professionals in palliative care is warranted.
-Common features of successful interventions are that they should include combined components of training, patient discussion, education and written documentation delivered via mixed teaching methods e.g. didactic, role-playing etc. Key outcomes should be that training facilitates patients to understand their condition, and, where possible, prognosis and even promotes of advance care planning (ACP) discussions.
+Common features of successful interventions are that they should include combined components of training, patient discussion, education, and written documentation delivered via mixed teaching methods e.g. didactic, role-playing etc. Key outcomes should be that training facilitates patients to understand their condition, and, where possible, prognosis and even promotes advance care planning (ACP) discussions.
 ACP conversations should focus on goals of care and clinicians should be responsive to the emotional reaction to discussions.

 - Identifying barriers to effective palliative care in health professionals working in an aged care setting